JSjags/alx-low_level_programming/0x0A-argc_argv/README.md

 - 2-args.c:- A program that prints on the terminal all the arguments passed .

 - 3-mul.c:- A program that multiplies two numbers.

+- 4-add.c:- A program that adds positive numbers.

+- 100-change.c:- A program that prints the minimum number of coins to make change for an amount of money.